Hiram Johnson: 1912 vice presidential campaign

-U.S. Senator (1917–45)
+U.S. Senator (1917–1945)

-In 1916, Johnson ran successfully for the U.S. Senate, defeating Democrat George S. Patton Sr. He took office on March 16, 1917.
-Johnson was elected as a staunch opponent of American entry into World War I, and allegedly said, "The first casualty when war comes is truth."
+In 1916, Johnson ran successfully for the U.S. Senate, defeating conservative Democrat George S. Patton Sr. and took office on March 16, 1917.
+Johnson was elected as a staunch opponent of American entry into World War I, but voted in favor of war after his election.
+He later voted against the League of Nations.
+He allegedly said, "The first casualty when war comes is truth."
 However, this quote may be apocryphal.
-As an isolationist, Johnson voted against the League of Nations during his first term.

-During his Senate career, Johnson served as chairman of the Committees on Cuban Relations (Sixty-sixth Congress), Patents (Sixty-seventh Congress), Immigration (Sixty-eighth through Seventy-first Congresses), Territories and Insular Possessions (Sixty-eighth Congress), and Commerce (Seventy-first and Seventy-second Congresses).
+During his Senate career, Johnson served as chairman of the Committees on Cuban Relations (66th Congress), Patents (67th Congress), Immigration (68th through 71st Congresses), Territories and Insular Possessions (68th Congress), and Commerce (71st and 72nd Congresses).

+In 1916, Representative John I. Nolan introduced H.R.
+7625, which would have established a $3 per day minimum wage for federal employees.
+It was endorsed by the AFL and the National Federation of Federal Employees, but the bill's opponents in the House kept it from coming to a vote.
+In 1918, Senator Johnson co-sponsored the legislation, and it became known as the Johnson-Nolan Minimum Wage Bill.
+It passed the House that September, but was stalled in the Senate Committee on Education and Labor.
+It was reintroduced two years later and passed in both the House and Senate, but when it went to conference it was filibustered by Southern Democrats who opposed it because it would have paid African American employees the same as white employees.

 In the Senate, Johnson helped push through the Immigration Act of 1924, having worked with Valentine S. McClatchy and other anti-Japanese lobbyists to prohibit Japanese and other East Asian immigrants from entering the United States.

 In the early 1920s, the motion picture industry sought to establish a self-regulatory process to fend off official censorship.
 Senator Johnson was among three candidates identified to head a new group, alongside Herbert Hoover and Will H. Hays.
 Hays, who had managed President Harding's 1920 campaign, was ultimately named to head the new Motion Picture Producers and Distributors of America in early 1922.

 As Senator, Johnson proved extremely popular.
 In 1934, he was re-elected with 94.5 percent of the popular vote; he was nominated by both the Republican and Democratic parties and his only opponent was Socialist George Ross Kirkpatrick.

+Johnson was a member of the Senate Foreign Relations Committee continuously for 25 years, from the 66th Congress (1919–21) through the 78th Congress (1943–44) and one of its longest-serving members.
 In 1943, a confidential analysis of the Senate Foreign Relations Committee, made by British scholar Isaiah Berlin for his Foreign Office, stated that Johnson: